 What’s all the hype over Slack?
 And how do you use Slack???
 It can be a game changer for the way your team communicates.
 Read along for some information on the app, its features and how to get the most of it for all your collaboration needs.

 What is Slack?

 Slack is not just a chat platform but a digital space comprised of different channels to help you communicate with co-workers/teammates, share ideas, manage the development of projects, share code and comment in real time to keep everything moving swiftly.
-If you want to know more about the history of Slack, check out this piece with the nuts and bolts of how it came to be.

 What’s all the hype?